<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h3 class="wp-block-heading"><strong>Who Can Benefit From In-Home Care</strong></h3>

-<p>In-home care benefits individuals who need extra help while remaining independent.</p>
+<p>In-home care suits individuals who need a bit of extra help but want to stay independent.</p>

 <p>People who commonly benefit from in-home care include:</p>